michaelshewbread/cs260/README.md

 Yes, all user information is accessed through the database.
 ### Restricts application functionality based upon authentication
 The "play" and "leaderboard" links are hidden unless a session cookie with an authToken is detected.

+## WebSocket Deliverable
+Added multiplayer functionality - minus projectiles - so really just player positioning and rotation.
+All implemented through webSockets and some moderately jerry-rigged javascript.
+### Backend listens for WebSocket connection
+Yes!
+### Frontend makes WebSocket connection
+Yes!
+### Data sent over WebSocket connection
+For each additional player that enters the game, a message is sent out via webSocket and the other players receive their information to be injected into the DOM as a new independent element.
+Every time-step (set to 10ms) each player broadcasts their position and rotation to the other players, and it is each host's responsibility to accurately update the position of the players.
+My solutions to positioning leave many vulnerabilities, but they do utilize webSockets, at least, and updating is pretty fast.
+### WebSocket data displayed in the application interface
+When receiving player positions their monkey character is moved and rotated accordingly by setting their transform attribute in css through javascript.